sahib/timeq/README.md

 ### Can I store more than one value per key?

 Yes, you can.
-This slows pushing down a bit though, so you might want to avoid it.
+This is not a workload `timeq` is optimized for though.
+Some background:
+The index stores only one priority key per batch.
+If a batch with the same key was inserted, we could restructure the index to allow more than location per key.
+This would however introduce allocations for every index entry and make the general handling more complicated.

+As the duplicate case is considered to be an exception from the rule (assuming unix-epoch based workloads) ``timeq`` goes with "skewing" the key of the duplicated batch a little by incrementing it until a free place in the index was found.
+This is the reason why ``Push()`` performance will slow down a bit if you insert a lot duplicated keys.

 If you want to use priority keys that are in a very narrow range (thus many duplicates) then you can think about spreading the range a bit wider.

 For example: You have priority keys from zero to ten for the tasks in your job